The dramatic life of Malcolm X: From street hustler to civil rights icon

 One of the main reasons for this was Malcolm's belief that African Americans should take a more active role in fighting for their own rights, instead of waiting for white society to make changes.

-In 1963, Malcolm X publicly accused Elijah Muhammad of adultery and sexual misconduct.
+So, in 1963, Malcolm X publicly accused Elijah Muhammad of adultery and sexual misconduct.

-In March 1964, Malcolm X formally announced his break from the Nation of Islam.
-Then, he founded the Organization of Afro-American Unity (OAAU), a secular group that promoted Pan-Africanism and black pride.
+Then, he founded the Muslim Mosque, Inc., a religious organization and the Organization of Afro-American Unity (OAAU), a secular group that promoted Pan-Africanism and black pride.

 Journey to Mecca